Editorial Standards A-Z

 Colons and Capitalization

-In most cases, the first word after a colon in a sentence should be lowercased.
-Exceptions to this are if the first word after a colon is a proper noun, a new complete sentence, or an extracted quote.
+In most cases, the first word after a colon in a sentence should be lowercase.
+Exceptions: the first word after a colon is a proper noun, a new complete sentence, or an extracted quote.

 Commas in a Series

 Use commas to separate elements in a series, but do not put a comma before the conjunction in a simple series.
-(The flag is red, white and blue.)
+(Example: The flag is red, white and blue.)
 Put a comma before the concluding conjunction in a series, however, if an integral element of the series requires a conjunction.
-(I ate an apple, chips, and peanut butter and jelly sandwich for lunch.)
-Use a comma also before the concluding conjunction in a complex series of phrases.
-Exceptions can me made to include a comma before the conjunction in a simple series (also known as the Oxford comma) if the communication is academic in nature and the comma is expected.
+(Example: I ate an apple, chips, and peanut butter and jelly sandwich for lunch.)
+Use a comma before the concluding conjunction in a complex series of phrases.
+Exceptions can be made to include a comma before the conjunction in a simple series (also known as the Oxford comma) if the communication is academic in nature and the comma is expected.

 Commas With Dates